Manishthapa2022/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colarado board of employee has requested me to perform the following tasks to complete the election audit of a recent local congressional election.
+A Colarado board employee requested me to perform the following tasks to complete the election audit of a recent local congressional election.

 - Calculate the Total number of votes cast
 - Provide a complete list of candidates who received votes